What is Gastric Sleeve?

 Benefits of gastric sleeve

 Compared to gastric bypass surgery, gastric sleeve is a simpler procedure.
 It takes about 40 to 70 minutes for the procedure to be completed, compared to the 2 to 3 hours with gastric bypass.

 There is also a lower chance of nutrient and vitamin deficiency with gastric sleeve.
 And unlike other bariatric procedures, the chances of having bowel obstruction, marginal ulcer, and internal hernias is rare with gastric sleeve.

 Are you ready for a healthier, fitter you?

 Our team at New Life Center for Bariatric Surgery in Knoxville can help.
-Our very first step is attending or viewing our FREE info series, which you can attend either in-person or watch online.
+Our very first step is attending or viewing our FREE info seminar, which you can attend either in-person or watch online.
 It will give you more information about bariatric surgery and this can help you make a more informed decision.

 To sign up for either seminar option, visit our Info Sessions webpage at

 https://www.newlifebariatricsurgery.com/info-sessions/.
 Questions?
 Call New Life Bariatric at (865) 694-9676.